Metaclass: In Objective-C

 There are no names for the metaclasses; however, a pointer to any class object can be referred to with the generic type Class (similar to the type id being used for a pointer to any object).

 Because class methods are inherited through inheritance, like Smalltalk, metaclasses must follow an inheritance scheme paralleling that of classes (e.g. if class A's parent class is class B, then A's metaclass's parent class is B's metaclass), except that of the root class.

 Unlike Smalltalk, the metaclass of the root class inherits from the root class (usually NSObject using the Cocoa framework) itself.
 This ensures that all class objects are ultimately instances of the root class, so that you can use the instance methods of the root class, usually useful utility methods for objects, on class objects themselves.

 Since metaclass objects do not behave differently (you cannot add class methods for a metaclass, so metaclass objects all have the same methods), they are all instances of the same class—the metaclass of the root class (unlike Smalltalk).
 Thus, the metaclass of the root class is an instance of itself.
 The reason for this is that all metaclasses inherit from root class; hence, they must inherit the class methods of the root class.

+C++ proposal

+Herb Sutter of the ISO C++ Committee, has proposed the inclusion of metaclasses to C++ (originally for C++20 using C++17 features), though this feature has still not been included.

+This feature would build off of C++ concepts (constraints on types and templates), reflection, and if constexpr.
+Its primary goal would be to expand C++ abstraction beyond defined vocabulary (class, struct, union, enum, etc.) to allow adoptable vocabulary (such as interface, value), for the purpose of a more liberal approach to programming free of rule-memorisation.
+This feature would also allow non-standard features (such as interfaces) to be expressed as core features within libraries, and eliminate the necessity of specialised compilers (such as Qt moc, C++/CX, etc.) to express specific information using standardised features.